jlbradley1844/jlbradley1844.github.io/_drafts/about-that-coup-attempt.md

-However, either due to the current loss in receptivity, or outright frustration, there has been a shift in many quarters away from evangelism toward outright seizure of political institutions by force, even by violence.
-This process may be new _here_, but it is easily recognizeable to students of history, who will recognize in this the roots of religious violence everywhere.
+However, either due to the current loss in receptivity, or outright frustration, there has been a shift in many quarters away from evangelism and instead toward seizure of secular powers in political institutions, even by force or violence if required.
+While this may seem novel and disturbing in America, it is easily recognizeable to students of history, who will recognize in this the roots of religious violence everywhere.